 Festivals & Parades

-Those looking to get an early start Hispanic Heritage Month need look no further than Taller Puertorriqueño’s Feria del Barrio, one of the largest celebrations of Latino art and culture in the city.
+Those hoping to get an early start Hispanic Heritage Month need look no further than the annual Feria del Barrio, one of the largest celebrations of Latino art and culture in the city.
 The free music, dance and art extravaganza takes place on the sidewalks of the historic Centro de Oro neighborhood—the center of Latino culture in Philadelphia.

 It’s all Mexico, all day—food, music, dancing and crafts—during the annual Mexican Independence Day Festival at Penn’s Landing.
-The family-friendly fiesta includes performances by a mariachi band and a dance troupe, as well as local and national food and drink vendors, including Adobe Café, La Veracruzana and Corona.
+The family-friendly affair includes performances by a mariachi band and a dance troupe, as well as local and national food and drink vendors, including El Rey, Los Taquitos de Puebla and Plaza Azteca.

 More than 1,500 musicians, performers, local celebrities and youth groups take to the Benjamin Franklin Parkway for the Puerto Rican Day Parade, the city’s largest and oldest outdoor event celebrating Latino and Puerto Rican heritage.
 Attendees admire passing floats, enjoy festive dances and listen to upbeat music.